The Sunflower Boys

 The Sunflower Boys is a 2025 debut novel by Sam Wachman.
 The novel is a bildungsroman set in modern Ukraine before and during the Russian invasion of Ukraine.
 It received positive reviews.
 Praise for The Sunflower Boys focused on its depictions of LGBTQ rights in Ukraine and the 2022 siege of Chernihiv.

 Author

 Wachman was born in Cambridge, Massachusetts to a family of Ukrainian descent.
-He graduated from Cambridge Rindge and Latin School and Brandeis University.
+He attended a Quaker school, Cambridge Rindge and Latin School, and Brandeis University.
 After graduating from Brandeis University, Wachman taught primary school English in Ukraine.
 He volunteered in Germany, Romania and the United States during the Ukrainian refugee crisis.
-He was also a political activist who advocated for the release of Rümeysa Öztürk.
+He also advocated for the release of Rümeysa Öztürk.

 The Sunflower Boys was Wachman's debut novel.
 Wachman wrote short fiction and film criticism for Sonora Review, Berkeley Fiction Review, River Styx, and Bright Lights Film Journal.
 His work was featured in Ploughshares and The Rumpus.
+Wachman's next novel is forthcoming in 2028.